 I continued shop class in High School, where I honed my woodworking skills and made my first checker/chess board.

 While I was attending trade school, I started losing my eye sight due to complications of Diabetes.
 I underwent numerous eye surgeries, but none were successful.
 So, by 1984, I was totally blind.
 I then attended the Iowa Department for the blind Orientation Center, where I learned how to live independently as a blind person.
 Surprisingly, one of the activities they used for blind skill training was Wood shop, which I took to very quickly.
 Shop class at the Department for the Blind was not, however to teach the blind how to become woodworkers, but a way to build confidence.
-Many individuals believe, “if I can cut a board with a power saw, and keep my fingers, what else can I do?”.
+Many individuals believe, “if I can cut a board with a power saw, and keep my fingers, what else can I do?”
+Anyone can do woodworking, it's all about using the proper safe technique.
 I went on to graduate from Iowa State University with a degree in Business/Marketing and a degree in Speech Communication.
 I began my career in the Financial Aid Office at Iowa State University, but managed to find some time to visit the woodworking shop on campus to make a few projects.

 Pictured below are Modular CD racks used for a mobile disk jockey business